top of page

 Discussion of Eliza Cathey's surname: Some identify George Jr.’s wife's as Eliza F. Carter (born in 1813 in Georgia. and died in 1891 in Houston or Wilson Co.
 TN.) however there is a 1842 Henry Co.
 TN marriage record which lists O. W. Davis as the husband of Eliza F. Carter.
 There is also a widowed mother-in-law, Eliza Cathey (b.1820 in Tennessee), in the 1870 Dickson Co.
 TN census with the family of Blunt and Lucinda Baker as well as a widow Eliza Cathey (b.1800 in Georgia) in the 1860 Humphreys Co.
 TN census living with several Comens and Wrights (she may be Eliza Carter of Georgia. and may be the widow of another Cathey as George and his wife Eliza are still alive in 1870).
 My George and Eliza Cathey appear concurrently in the Stewart Co.
 TN 1830-1870 censuses.
 George died in 1877 and Eliza died before 1880.
 FamilySearch lists George's wife as Eliza Jane Cloyd, but records show she married John C. Marshall in 1830.
 Each of these Elizas can be ruled out as Eliza, the wife of my g-g-g-grandfather George Cathey of Stewart Co.
 TN.

-My conjecture is that John Duffell is likely the father of Allen and Eliza (both may have been born in Williamson Co., TN; Allen's son, Joseph Alf Duffell, states in the 1880 census that both of his parents were born in Tennessee).
+John Duffell Jr. (son of John Duffel Sr.) is the likely father of Allen and Eliza (both may have been born in Williamson Co., TN; Allen Duffell's son, Joseph Alf Duffell, states in the 1880 census that both of his parents were born in Tennessee).
 Records show Allen married Susan McCarroll in 1821 in Williamson Co., TN (Tennessee, U.S., Marriage Records, 1780-2002).
-It appears that Eliza met and married George Cathey around 1824 (their first child was born in 1825) and thus moved from Williamson Co. to nearby Stewart Co.
-TN.
-After John died in the 1830's Allen and his family moved next door to his likely sister, Eliza Cathey, in Stewart Co.
+(Williamson Co.
+TN was formed in 1799 out of Davidson Co.
+TN which was formed in 1783 out of the large western section of North Carolina.)
+As John Duffell Jr. and Allen Duffell were both in Williamson Co. in 1811 when Eliza was born, it is likely that Eliza was born there and met her future husband, George Cathey, from nearby Stewart Co. (county formed in 1803) shortly before their marriage ca. 1824.
+After John died in the early 1830's Allen and his family moved next door to Eliza Cathey, in Stewart Co.
 TN, where they appear as neighbors on the 1840 Stewart Co. census (they were probably neighbors for about 15 years from mid-1830s until Allen's death in 1848).
 It is not clear whether Nancy Duffell, who was living with the Cathey's in 1860, was Allen's daughter or was related in some other way to Eliza Cathey.
 I have not found Nancy on either the 1850 or 1870 census or in marriage records.
 (There is a Nancy Martin of the right age to be Nancy Duffel in the 1870 Stewart Co. census, married to a George Martin, but this couple disappears from Tennessee after that.)
-Conclusion: Due to DNA matches and the close relationship of the Cathey and Duffell families, it appears plausible that Eliza may have been a Duffell, however without more definitive evidence, this must remain a hypothesis.
-Below is a timeline showing how Eliza Cathey might fit with the Duffell family.

 Duffell Timeline: